 1. Mill Street

 It’s impossible to explore Almonte without spending lots of time on Mill Street.
 And if you’re a made-for-TV movie mega fan, you’ve likely seen Almonte’s Mill Street multiple times on the small screen.
 Mill Street runs through the heart of the community and hosts sweet shops, restaurants, cafes, galleries, and more.
-As such, it appears in all films shot in the region, including Christmas Festival Of Ice and, just filmed in 2021 with production pending, Fireside Pictures’ Christmas Explorer.
+As such, it appears in all films shot in the region, including Christmas Festival Of Ice.
 Some cozy, Hallmark-worthy spots to check out include Mill Street Books, 8008 Lingerie, Textile Traditions (a crafter’s dream!)
 Wee Bee Children’s Shop, and Cheerfully Made (which highlights local makers and creators).

 2. Mississippi Valley Textile Museum

 3. Almonte Old Town Hall

 The handsome Almonte Old Town Hall dates to 1885, but it’s constantly finding new fans thanks to multiple appearances in Hallmark movies.
 The building’s position next to the Mississippi River (the Canadian one, not the American one!) makes it especially picturesque.
 There’s a short, easy pedestrian pathway that starts next to the town hall and leads you on a walk along the river.
 Exploring the old town hall and the river path is one of the nicest ways to spend 30 minutes or so in Almonte.

 In the words of Brian MacGowan, a local actor, video producer, and editor who’s appeared in Hallmark productions: “As a town itself, [Almonte] is beautiful and quaint, like it really could be ‘any town’ U.S.A., which is why it’s used so much.
 My favorite filming location was the old town hall beside the river for filming A Christmas Scavenger Hunt with Tom Arnold.
 Walking around outside by the river down the paths is one of the most idyllic places in the world.”